zachbryant/onmyjs/README.md

 **onmyjs(data: object, outputFilename?: string, pretty = true): void**

 - data: the data to write
-- outputFilename: the relative file path/name to write to (forced `.json` ending)
+- outputPath?: the relative file path/name to write to (`.json` ending if empty)
 - pretty: whether to pretty-print or not

 ## Sample Usage